libopenstorage/stork/README.md

 <div style="text-align:center"><img src="images/torpedo.png" alt="Drawing" style="width: 50px;"/></div>

 ## CSI
 CSI is a specification for Linux Container Storage Interfaces.
-It defines the control plane interraction between a cloud native scheduler such as Kubernetes, and a cloud native storage provider.
+It defines the control plane interaction between a cloud native scheduler such as Kubernetes, and a cloud native storage provider.
 The specification is available [here](https://github.com/container-storage-interface/spec/blob/master/spec.md).

 The Torpedo test suite natively supports the CSI specification for external volume support into Kubernetes and Mesosphere.
 It operates as a CSI enabled orchestrator (scheduler) to communicate with external storage providers that support CSI.